GhostridercoinOrg/ghostridercoin/README.md

 ## Total Supply

-The total supply of GRCoin is fixed at 2,000,000 GRR, with 21 GRR per block.
-There is no possibility of creating more, ensuring scarcity and value.
+The total supply of GRCoin is approximately 25,000,000 GRR.

 ## No Website, Explorer, Social Media

-Currently, GRCoin does not have an official website, explorer tool, or social media channels like X or Discord.
-We encourage the community to create and develop these platforms.
-You can be a pioneer in building the GRCoin community.
+Please visit the prokect discord. https://discord.gg/uQMQPbv5w9

 ## All for Miners

-All rewards from GRCoin belong to the miners.
+All rewards from GRCoin belong to the miners and smartnode holders.
 There are no other incentives or privileges.

 ## Your Decision